rybryb/rybryb.github.io/README.md

 The Android app user guide is [here](https://doc.owncloud.org/android/index.html).

 #### &#9888; Warning
 Mobile and off-intranet clients would require the server to be reachable from the internet requiring network and security-hardening expertise and permissions to minimise security risks and are beyond the scope of this guide.
-See the [Admin Manual][] and the latest, [supplementary admin manual][] for more information on possible risks and mitigation.
+See the [Admin Manual][] and the [latest supplementary admin manual][] for more information on possible risks and mitigation.

 1. Search for "ownCloud" on the Apple or Google App store or download them from [downloads][].
 2. When you install an ownCloud app and open it you will be prompted for your ownCloud server URL and ownCloud user login credentials.